bishopm53/ML-4641-Alzheimer-project/MidtermProposal.md

 ![test-image](assets/img/test-image.jpg)

-### Data Collection
+### Data Collection/Preprocessing

 The categorized dataset of over 40,000 augmented MRIs consists of equally sized, 3-channel image files that are generally uniform.
-We did not modify the dataset too much, aside from conversion to grayscale, due to the general uniformity.
-We believe the versatility of a model trained on this dataset would contribute to the usability of our project in a real-world situation.
-Some similar works we found used methods such as skull boundary removal to improve accuracy.
-Modifications like this are under consideration as we work to improve the accuracy of our model.
+The first modification we made was the conversion of the images from color to grayscale.
+We noticed different MRI images had varying hues appearing as slightly blue, green, or pink.
+However, these colors introduced randomness that was not indicative of the image classifications.
+Turning all of our images into grayscale created more consistency among them, and it allowed us to only work with a 1-channel 256 x 256 matrix for each image, as opposed to a 256 x 256 x 3 input.
+Due to this general uniformity, we believe the versatility of a model trained on this dataset would contribute to the usability of our project in a real-world situation.

+After seeing the overfitting problem as well as the complexity of our model by passing the images into the CNN without doing any dimensionality reduction, we applied PCA to a portion of our data and reran the model.
+This was able to decrease the complexity and running time of the model significantly.
+To do this we flattened the array of each image from 256 x 256 to 1 x 65,536.
+We passed the flattened images into the PCA model and reduced the number of dimensions to 1024.
+We reformatted the data into 32 x 32 arrays and trained a new CNN model, which accounted for the new dimensions.

+Another way that we attempted to preprocess the data was by resizing the images.
+We wanted to do this to try and improve accuracy and help the model train faster.
+We used PIL module to resize the images in a way that did not crop the images but used fewer pixels to cover the images.
+When comparing trial runs of the CNN models we created using the images after PCA vs using the images after resizing them we found that both dramatically reduced the training time, but the runs with the resized images always yielded higher accuracy.
+Since the model produced higher accuracy with the resized images, we decided to use the resized images in our final model.

 ### Methods